Walter F. Lineberger

-Walter Franklin Lineberger (July 20, 1883 – October 9, 1943) was an American businessman and politician who served as a U.S. Representative from California from 1921 to 1927.
+Walter Franklin Lineberger (July 20, 1883 – October 9, 1943) was an American businessman and politician who served as a U.S. Representative from California for three terms from 1921 to 1927.

 Early life and career

 Born near Whiteville, Tennessee, Lineberger attended the local public schools, the Agricultural and Mechanical College of Texas, and the Rensselaer Polytechnic Institute, Troy, New York.
 He engaged in mining and agriculture in Mexico.
 In 1911, he moved to Long Beach, California, where he worked as a farmer and then as a banker.
 He served as president of the Guarantee Bond & Mortgage Co., Inc. He joined the Engineer Officers' Reserve Corps of United States Army in June 1917 and served with the 116th, 1st, 107th and 115th Engineer Battalions until he was discharged in March 1919 at the rank of major.
 He served in France during World War I from December 1917 until March 1919 and received the Croix de guerre.